pycoddiy/typing_bot/STRUCTURED_FORMAT.md

 ## File Extensions

-- Use `.struct` extension for structured format files
+- Use `.sxt` extension for structured format files
 - Use `.txt` extension for legacy format files

 ## Supported Tool Specifiers